a-scie/jump/docs/packaging.md

 environment variable of the same name.
 Without the leading "=" the environment variable will be set only if not already present in the ambient runtime environment.

+You can also supply a list of commands under "scie.lift.boot.bindings".
+These commands are objects with the same format as the "scie.lift.boot.commands" but they are not directly runnable by the end user of the scie.
+Instead, they serve the role of performing 1-time installation actions that can be requested by other commands that rely upon them via a `{scie.bindings.<binding command name>}` placeholder.
+The named binding command will be run (successfully) exactly once as tracked by a lock file maintained by the scie jump.
+The binding command will generally want to use the `{scie.bindings}` to request the path of a directory (housed in the `~/.nce` and namespaced by the lift manifest hash) set aside for that scie alone.
+The binding command is guaranteed it will be the only command operating against that directory when it is invoked.

+N.B.: Since the scie-jump only maintains cooperative control over the contents of the `~/.nce`, care should be taken when designing boot binding commands.
+If the scie is run in a Docker container build step, you have a wider guaranty of non-interference.
+If the scie is run in an open environment though, you may need to account for conflicting processes running in parallel to your binding command and invalidating its work or assumptions about the state of the wider filesystem.

 ### Executing the boot pack

 With a `scie-jump` in hand, your application files downloaded and the lift manifest written,